Orthogonal Polynomials

 6. Click Save as Dataset

 The original dataset is not modified.
-A new derived dataset is created containing all original columns plus poly_1, poly_2, ..., poly_{degree}.
-Rows with null, NaN, or Infinity in the source column are skipped.
+A new derived dataset is created.
+Rows with null, NaN, or Infinity in the source column are excluded from the derived dataset.
+For the remaining rows, all original columns are retained and poly_1, poly_2, ..., poly_{degree} columns are appended.
+The output dataset may have fewer rows than the original.

 Generating degree-3 orthogonal polynomials from the x column